 Explore the economic, cultural, political, and ecological contours of the systemic crisis we face, and grow in the knowledge, skills, spiritual strength, and community that are so vital to forging the paths toward climate justice.

-Does your heart ache at the thought of climate change and what it means for your children, grandchildren, or other loved ones?
+Does your heart ache at the thought of climate change and what it means for your children, grandchildren, loved ones?
 Do you yearn for hope as you face the realities of climate change?
 Are you longing to help build a world in which God’s good garden Earth and all people may flourish?
-Join us for a dynamic weekend of growth in the knowledge, skills, spiritual strength, and community that are so vital to forging the paths toward climate justice.
+Join us for a dynamic weekend of growth in knowledge, skills, spiritual strength, community ~ all vital to forging paths toward climate justice.
 We will share stories of meaning and purpose, learn to employ five key strategies, worship, laugh together, honor grief, delight in joy, and relish the desert as space for contemplation of beauty and calling.

 Participants will leave better motivated and equipped to actively work toward climate justice sustained by faith and community.

 - Stories and storytelling, one-to-ones, no blame or shame

 - Practical examples and work, including change on all three levels ~ structural, individual behavior, and consciousness/worldview

 - Exposure to the global climate justice movement and resources

 - Spiritual nature of engagement and paradox in structural change

 - Building a community of support and having fun

 Click here for schedule of events, suggested readings, cost and other details.